luuklelifeld/dotfiles/README.md

 ### Vim configs

-Create siylinks from these files to your vim or neovim config file location, depending on your OS.
+Create symlinks from these files to your vim or neovim config file location, depending on your OS.

 - .vimrc for editor config
 - init.lua for editor lua customization